aakanksha19/context25/README.md

 Predictions for this task should be in a `.json` file (similar in structure to the training-dev file) where each entry has the following fields:
 1. `id`: maps to the string id of the claim
-2. `context`: maps to a list of dictionaries, each of which has the following fields:
+2. `labels`: maps to a list of short summary descriptions covering various methodological details
-   1. `label`: maps to a text string summary of the methodological detail
-   2. `snippets`: maps to a list of grounding snippets
+3. `context`: maps to a list of grounding snippets

-Order is not important fro the list of dictionaries and list of grounding snippets.
+Order is not important for the lists of descriptions and grounding snippets.

 Before running the eval script for task 2, you will need to first install required dependencies of`bert-score` and `rouge-score`.